 60

-Significant intraoperative atelectasis will be defined as the presence of lung consolidation detected by lung ultrasound, corresponding to a lung ultrasound aeration score of 2 or higher in at least one predefined lung region.
-Lung ultrasound examinations will be performed using a standardized scanning protocol, and images will be evaluated by an outcome assessor blinded to group allocation.
+Significant intraoperative atelectasis will be defined as the presence of significant loss of lung aeration identified by transthoracic lung ultrasound, corresponding to a regional score of 2 or higher in at least one predefined lung region using a standardized 12-region semi-quantitative lung ultrasound aeration scoring system.
+In this system, each region is scored from 0 to 3, with higher scores indicating greater loss of lung aeration.
+Lung ultrasound examinations will be performed according to a predefined scanning protocol, and image interpretation will be conducted by an assessor blinded to group allocation.

-Time frame: Immediately before tracheal extubation at the end of surgery
+Time frame: Immediately prior to tracheal extubation under general anesthesia at the completion of surgery.

 Peak Inspiratory Pressure